Chuckv01/capacitor-localstorage-migration/README.md

 A Capacitor plugin to assist with migrating legacy UIWebView/Crosswalk localStorage data to modern WebView storage on Android and iOS.

-All legacy database files are left in place.
+After migration, all legacy database files are left in place.
 If something goes wrong with the migration - we want another chance to get it right and not lose user data.

 ## Installation